Zinrelo/slate/source/index.html.md

 bonus_multiplier | float | It is the bonus multiplier applied when the activity is performed.
 Will be available if the activity_type is bonus_multiplier. points | integer | It is the number of points earned when the activity is performed.
-Will be available if the activity_type is fixed. rules | object | Contains details about the activity rules.
+Will be available if the activity_type is fixed. rules | object | Contains details about the activity rules. points_earning_description | string | The content shown to the user on clicking the activity card (only for purchase on website, write a review and custom activities)

 ### Get User Redemptions